Effect-TS/schema/README.md

 */
 ```

-It is good practice to add as much metadata as possible so that it can be used later by introspecting the schema.
+It's recommended to include as much metadata as possible for later introspection of the schema, such as an identifier, JSON schema representation, and a description:

 ```ts
 const LongString = S.string.pipe(